 No matter how difficult the case is that the police are trying to solve, they cannot resort to illegal practices in order to put pressure on the suspect to give himself up or make a confession.
-The only people who can be arrested are those against whom there is a reasonable ground for
+The only people who can be arrested are those against whom there is a reasonable ground for thinking they have committed a crime.

-86. Are there special rules for arrest and treatment of women in custody?
 Absolutely yes!
 No woman can be arrested between sunset and sunrise unless there are very special reasons for doing so.
 Even then, special permission must be got in writing from a magistrate after the magistrate is satisfied there are reasons for allowing this.
 A woman police officer has to be present when the arrest is made.
 The woman has to be kept in a separate lock up in the police station and any examination or body search has to be done by a woman officer or doctor.
 It is in the best interests of the police officers themselves to make sure that all procedures relating to women are carefully followed and records are meticulously kept.
 For instance, the law says that if a woman in custody complains of rape it will be accepted unless the police officer can show that it did not happen.